githubpresente/agile-devops-west/README.md

 🙏 First, huge shout-out to @icelam for a great and simple name picker we could fork and use for the GitHub booth!

 🚀 This site is deployed to GitHub Pages using GitHub Actions.
-The Actions workflow pulls entrants from commenters of a GitHub Issue.
+The Actions workflow pulls entrants from commenters of a GitHub Issue

-🎫 if you want to enter the draw, please head to the issues tab and select issue #1.
-Leave a comment to enter.
+🎫 If you want to enter the draw, please head to the issues tab and select issue #1

+🤞🏽 Leave a comment to enter

 ---